RyanDaleMiller/dndAI/README.md

 # AI for Dungeons and Dragons
 A pet project of combining dungeons and dragons 5th edition and an AI learning algorithms.

+# ON HOLD
+After doing some research about AI and machine learning I decided to look at smaller projects and building a portfolio before continuing this large of a project.

 ## First Steps (current steps)
 * Creating the classes that are needed to represent Dungeons and Dragons game play.